aspose-cells/Aspose.Cells-Doc-md/english/net/what-s-new-in-aspose-cells-for-net/_index.md

 * Enhancement for copying slicers when copying workbook
 * Support token option of API request for GridJs
 * Support Polish menus for GridJs
-* Support Support javascript APIs for inserting/deleting rows/columns for GridJs
+* Support javascript APIs for inserting/deleting rows/columns for GridJs

 ## Aspose.Cells for .NET 25.4
 * Support specifying the sheet set to export to HTML